wtmadaj/DevSolitude/_posts/2022-06-20-Make-logo-with-transaparent-bg-free.md

 Now we should have the image opened in GIMP.
 Before we look at the overall workspace, let's make sure some helpful windows are docked in GIMP.

 Go to **Windows** &rarr; **Dockable Dialogs** and you'll need to make sure you select the tools listed below.
-Note - you may not be able to select them all at once.
+Note - you may have to select them one-by-one.
 * Tool Options
 * Layers
 * Selection Editor